liu599/liu599/README.md

 ### Hi, Welcome to my page 👋

-- 🔭 About: Current working at Autodesk Inc, Shanghai.
-I am not a programmer.
 - 🌱 I’m currently learning Golang
 - 🌱 I’m currently learning Japanese
 - ✨ Interest in Game/Anime/Comic: